Diamond: End-to-End Forward-secure and Compact Authenticated Encryption for Internet of Things: Introduction

 Existing work on forward security in symmetric-key cryptography originates with Bellare et al. \cite{bellare2003forward}, which provides formal treatments and security for forward-secure MACs and encryption but only briefly discusses AEs.
 In parallel, Ma et al. \cite{FssAggMAC_DiMa} proposed the first forward-secure and aggregate MAC (FssAggMAC), combining key evolution and tag aggregation with order integrity.
 Yavuz et al. \cite{SUHaSAFSS11} improved FssAggMAC by designing more efficient hash-based forward-secure aggregate authentication tailored for unmanned sensor networks.
 Later, Hirose et al. \cite{hirose2014forward} revisited forward-secure AMACs with generalized constructions and formal security treatment.
 Beyond MACs, forward-secure encryption has also been developed, including puncturable and revocation-friendly primitives \cite{green2015forward} as well as fast-forwardable key-evolution \cite{marson2014even, dodis2022forward}.
+Several works \cite{collins2024tight} formalize forward-secure AE and provide concrete constructions with deployment in secure messaging protocols such as Signal.
+However, such constructions require bidirectional communication and are not optimized for constrained IoT devices using the aforementioned aggregation and OO properties.

-To the best of our knowledge, no provable-secure FAAE primitive has been proposed.
+To the best of our knowledge, no provably secure FAAE primitive has been proposed.
 Prior works address only forward-secure encryption and AMACs, none of which leverage full OO potential.
-Overall, there is a large gap in the state-of-the-art in achieving a lightweight, breach-resilient, precomputable, and compact authenticated encryption scheme, specifically tailored for constrained IoT environments by leveraging the aforementioned security and performance properties.
+There is a large gap in the state-of-the-art in achieving a breach-resilient, compact, lightweight, and precomputable authenticated encryption scheme, specifically tailored for constrained IoT environments by leveraging the aforementioned security and performance properties.